ritagroup/gsform/README.md

 # GSForm | FormMaker

 <!-- ## About / Synopsis
  -->
-This package helps in creation of data collection forms in Flutter by removing the boilerplate needed to build a form, validate fields, react to changes and collect final user input.
+This package helps in creation of creating forms in Flutter by removing the boilerplate needed to build a form, validate fields, react to changes and collect final user input.

 Also included are common ready-made form input fields for FormBuilder.
 This gives you a convenient way of adding common ready-made input fields instead of creating your own FormBuilderField from scratch.
 * Project status: working
 <!--
 See real examples: